-Windows 7 and 8 users should always create System Repair Disc (Windows 7) or Recovery Drive (Windows 8) first to make sure they have bootable media for troubleshooting if necessary.
+Windows 7, 8 and 8.1 users should always create System Repair Disc (Windows 7) or Recovery Drive (Windows 8 and 8.1) first to make sure they have bootable media for troubleshooting if necessary.
 After installing a new Windows Service Pack, the disc or drive must be re-created.

 In all Windows versions, Configure System Restore to have restore points available in case of problems.

 Make sure there is only one administrator account on your computer and no one besides you knows the password.
-Learn to manage users if you need to set up other accounts.
+Learn to manage user accounts if you need to set up more than one.

 And please don't forget another essential step - set up automatic backups.
-In Windows 8, also create the custom recovery image to enhance the functionality of Refresh your PC feature.
+In Windows 8 and 8.1, also create the custom recovery image to enhance the functionality of Refresh your PC feature.
 For very important files, use Storage Spaces.